 - The university's general education requirements, including courses in General Psychology, Principles of Sociology and United States Government.
 You may be able to gain credit for prior college courses to fulfill these requirements.

-- 44 semester hours of foundational and advanced social work courses, electives and internship experiences
+- 40 semester hours of foundational and advanced social work courses, as well as electives and internship experiences

 - 450 hours of supervised agency-based social work over two terms.
 In each internship experience, students will be required to complete at least 225 clock hours, over one semester.
 Each week, students will be expected to spend between 10 and 14 hours at their selected internship site.